saisameerd/File-Organizer-Application/README.md

 # File-Organizer-Application

-This app organizes a folder into different folders like media, zip , documents etc based on their extensions.
+This app organizes the content in a  folder into different folders like media, zip , documents etc based on their extensions.